IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 Figure 8).
 They leverage technical resources within the Digital Health Agency to become source code contributors on the project.
-They augment the tool with features important to their intended use cases and they develop a national language version of the product.
+They augment the tool with features important to their intended use cases and they develop a national language version of the software.

 A set of **training materials** are developed for the non-technical ACE teammates.
 This training leverages the **GIN McMaster checklist**[^19]